 History, Representation, and the Shaping of a Capital

-Kathryn E. O’Rourke offers a new interpretation of the development of modern architecture in the Mexican capital in the first half of the twentieth century.
-Through an exploration of private houses, schools, a government ministry, and a workers’ park, O’Rourke traces the intellectual history of Mexican modernism, showing close links between design, evolving understandings of national architectural history, folk art, and social reform.
+Kathryn E. O’Rourke offers a new interpretation of the development of modern architecture in the Mexican capital, showing close links between design, evolving understandings of national architectural history, folk art, and social reform.

 Kathryn E. O’Rourke is associate professor of art history at Trinity University in San Antonio.